sasadangelo/chess/README.md

-# Lichess studies in PDF
+# Salvatore D'Angelo Chess

-The goal of this project is to create a software that convert all my Lichess study in PDF format.
+The goal of this project is to create a software that help me to improve in Chess.
+This project contains my recent games organized by openings and all my Lichess study in PDF format.
 Lichess is a Chess platform that allows you to create study plan of your Chess games.
 I use it to collect all my studies about openings, end games, tacticts, and so on.
 Once this studies are ready I will convert them in PDF using this project.

 ## My Chess Studies